 - This calibration only needs to be done one time, for a given blade holder, and then you can record this calibration in case you ever need to install MTC on a new computer or you have to reformat the hard drive on your current computer.
-The units are in mm which are easier to measure in very small distances. - The KNK plug-in has a set of default calibration numbers which will be somewhat close to your final numbers, but not exactly the same.
-To access these numbers, click on the tiny wrench icon:
+The units are in mm which are easier to measure in very small distances. - The Zing plug-in has a set of default calibration numbers which will be close to your final numbers, but not exactly the same.
+To access these numbers, click on the tiny wrench icon indicated below and the Calibrate window will open:

-• The process involves performing and repeating a PNC to see how much you need to adjust the X and Y values in order to get perfect results.
+The process involves performing and repeating a PNC to see how much you need to adjust the X and Y values in order to get perfect results.
 And you SHOULD be able to get perfect PNC's! :)